 As well as the superior sound quality, you do of course get all the smarts of Amazon Alexa, and it's reasonably priced too.
 Amazon recently launched a HD version of its music streaming service as well, which is probably the perfect app to pair with the Amazon Echo Studio.

-The smart speaker category continues to be invaded with smart speaker/display combos, which brings us to the Amazon Echo Show 5 – it's obviously intended to go head to head against the Nest Hub, with a smaller display (5.5 inches) than the standard Echo Show.
+The smart speaker category continues to be invaded with smart speaker/display combos, which brings us to the Amazon Echo Show 5 (2nd Gen, 2021) – it's obviously intended to go head to head against the Nest Hub, with a smaller display (5.5 inches) than the standard Echo Show 10.

 It's significantly smaller than the big Echo Show but it's significantly cheaper as well, and has all the magic of Alexa on board.
-The screen is still perfectly readable when it comes to weather forecasts, recipes, calendar entries and so on, just not so great for video footage.
+The screen is still perfectly readable when it comes to weather forecasts, recipes, calendar entries and so on.

 Besides the rebranding that's taken place to reflect Nest becoming the umbrella label for everything in the Google smart home range, the Nest Mini adds a wall mounting hole and boosts the audio from the original Google Home Mini.

 Voice detection should be improved with the introduction of a third microphone, and Google has brought back the tap controls as well – just touch the top of the speaker to pause or resume audio playback, and slide along it to change the volume.

 Otherwise the Google Nest Mini is very much like the Google Home Mini: all the power of the Google Assistant in a very compact, aesthetically pleasing form factor.
 Your choices for colours are chalk, charcoal, coral or sky.
 Here's our full Google Nest Mini review.